reginold/twitter_pj/twitter_pj/README.md

 - Create the superuser in Django
 `python manage.py createsuperuser` or write the shell script in provision.sh when vagrant up, that will be created automatically.

+- Create the account api
+`python manage.py startapp accounts`

+- Install the rest framework and config the relative setting.
+You can refer the official [rest framework documentation](https://www.django-rest-framework.org/tutorial/quickstart/)